77cchau/SimonSays/README.md

 ![] Start/Stop Button:
 <img src = "http://g.recordit.co/dnHv1LPk86.gif"></img>

-![] (gif4-link-here)

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

-[I used https://www.w3schools.com to learn more about different functions (setInterval, clearInterval, etc.), HTML layout, and CSS keywords.
-I also used https://www.pixilart.com to create the pixel art that goes along with each button.]
+I used https://www.w3schools.com to learn more about different functions (setInterval, clearInterval, etc.), HTML layout, and CSS keywords.
+I also used https://www.pixilart.com to create the pixel art that goes along with each button.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

-[I had difficulty formatting the images on the buttons when they were clicked by the user. ]
+I had difficulty formatting the images on the buttons when they were clicked by the user.
+At first, when they were clicked, it would cause the other buttons to move out of place.I had tried to change the margins and padding to 0px, but that didn't work.
+In the end, I looked up different ways to "hide" elements on a page and used to the visibility keyword in place of the display keyword.
+After this, the button images showed up without creating issues for other buttons.
+Another challenge I encountered with creating this submission was with implementing the timer feature.
+While working with the timer, I had problems with starting and stopping it in the right places.
+At first, I would start the timer after a certain amount of time had passed (setTimeout) and would stop it before it started.
+This resulted in it continuing to count down when it wasn't supposed to.
+To fix this, I experimented and in the end, chose to make a variable for the timeout and then clear it along with the timer.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

-[After completing this submission, I want to learn how to be able to store information.
-It would have been great to be able to record high scores (for an infinite game mode) across multiple visits to the site.]
+After completing this submission, I want to learn how to be able to store information.
+It would have been great to be able to record high scores (for an infinite game mode) across multiple visits to the site.
+I also want to learn more about how to create different elements of a website more efficiently.
+Even though creating more buttons by copying and pasting the HTML and CSS was not difficult, it would tedious and messy to do that for a larger amount of buttons.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

-[I would spend the time allowing the player to have more freedom in choosing how to play the game.
+I would spend the time allowing the player to have more freedom in choosing how to play the game.
 For example, I would want to implement a feature where the player can decide how many buttons they want to play with, whether or not they want a timer, etc.
 I would also want to add a game mode where the player can continue to play forever until they mess up.
 To do this, I would need to refactor the createPattern function to continue adding more beats as the game goes on rather than create a set amount at the start.
- Going off of the infinite mode, I would want to be able to keep track of the highest score. ]
+Going off of the infinite mode, I would want to be able to keep track of the highest score.